guoyi118/guoyi118.github.io/_pages/about.md

 I received my Master’s degree in Financial mathematics in School of Mathematics And Statistics, UNSW, supervised by Prof. Yanan Fan and [Prof. Yuguang Wang](https://yuguangwang.github.io/).
 I received my Bachelor’s degree in Science from University of Toronto and a double degree in Mathematics and Finance.

 :star2: I will be on job market in June 2024.
-Looking for opportunities in quantitative trading or AIGC startups.
+Looking for opportunities in AIGC, Data Visualization, Quant Trading.
 Feel free to drop me an email.